abgox/PSCompletions/README.md

 ## Introduce

-- [`PowerShell`](https://github.com/PowerShell/PowerShell): A Cross-platform PowerShell.
-Start it in command line by running `pwsh`.
+- [`PowerShell`](https://github.com/PowerShell/PowerShell): A cross-platform PowerShell.
+Start it in command line by running `pwsh`/`pwsh.exe`.

 - [`Windows PowerShell`](https://learn.microsoft.com/powershell/scripting/what-is-windows-powershell): A PowerShell which is built-in on Windows system.
-Start it in command line by running `powershell`.
+Start it in command line by running `powershell`/`powershell.exe`.

 ---